flying-tiger/tec_util/README.md

 ## Python API Summary
-Currently the Python API consists of two functions that reside in the tec_util
+Currently the Python API consists of three functions that reside in the tec_util
-module: export_pages and slices_surfaces.
-These functions follow a similar API to their command line counterpats.
+module: difference_datasets, export_pages and slices_surfaces.
+These functions follow
+a similar API to their command line counterpats.
 Both subroutines require a file name as input and generate a new datafile containing the output.
 I chose this approach because returning a new, logically independent dataset from a function is not possible without adding a new frame to the user's layout, which may be undesireable.
 Therefore, we fall back to properly isolated, but a less efficient file-based API and rely on the user load the output file into their layout manually.
 This is not ideal, and I may extend this API in the future, but it does what we need it to do for now.